kayboro/ss23-friends-shelves/README.md

-<h2> CONCLUSION
+<h1> CONCLUSION

-</p>The most helpful tools that helped us in completing our tasks were;  Figma, Miro, Logo.com, google forms as main tools to design the prototype.Z
+The most helpful tools that helped us in completing our tasks were;  Figma, Miro, Logo.com, google forms as main tools to design the prototype.
-</p>The UX tasks do not simply end with this report, but continue as the project grows and may need constant updates, edits and adjustments.
+The UX tasks do not simply end with this report, but continue as the project grows and may need constant updates, edits and adjustments.

     ![image](https://github.com/TechLabs-Berlin/ss23-friends-shelves/assets/80153432/fdb5142a-6273-4166-afb2-358a8e61ee35)